 Costa del Sol has a number of top class water parks which are fun for kids and 'big kids' alike.
 They're a great way to get the family active for a day even if the temperatures are particularly warm.

 Sound like your kind of thing?
-Take a look at this recent blog from Visita Costa de Sol for information on the best waterparks on offer.
+Take a look at this blog from Visita Costa de Sol for information on the best waterparks on offer.

 Taste the tradition